yyoshiaki/ikra/README_en.md

 - add support for udocker
 - add setting of species
-- gtf, transcript file from GENCODE
+- gtf and transcript file from GENCODE
 - salmon
 - trimmomatic(legacy)
 - trim_galore!